fisand08/stock_monitor/README.md

 ## Development:

 * next:
-	* timeline seletion for plot
+	* timeline seletion for plot: fix the 1-week button, maybe it doesnt work because there is not data for last week?

-* Scheduled
-	* Change portfolio manager:
-		* finetune the plot
 	* modify DB model to compute prices of n stocks of a company (think about it..)

+* planned:

 		* make a table for each portfolio how much is was worth at any time
 	* Give a way to add a new portfolio
 	* Start working in index tab